 According to the United States Department of Agriculture, more than 54,000 additional children participated in the National School Lunch Program in Colorado in 2009 than in 2005.

 In Jefferson County, there are over 27,000 children who are eligible for free and or reduced lunch programs.
+Here in Golden, there are over 1,100 children eligible.

 +Data compiled from the Kids Count Colorado 2011 Report